THEOplayer/iOS-Connector/Code/Gemius/README.md

 2. In the prompt that appears, select the iOS-Connector GitHub repository: `https://github.com/THEOplayer/iOS-Connector`
 3. Select the version you want to use.
 4. Choose the Connector libraries you want to include in your app.
+5. The Gemius SDK is not available as a Swift Package.
+Download the .xcframework from the Gemius developer portal and drag it onto Project > General > Frameworks, Libraries and Embedded Content.

 To support custom feature builds of THEOplayerSDK perform the following steps: